 Citizen Watch Reputation

 Citizen has established its name for high-quality watches.
 Their timepieces are aesthetically pleasing and technically innovative.
-Their watches for men are particularly gaining much popularity.
-Although, their products for women are of equally high standards.
+Their Eco-Drive watches particularly are gaining popularity.

-According to a community-based community insights online platform, the top competitors of Citizen (as accordingly ranked from first to last) are G-Shock, Timex, Fossil Group, Garmin, TW Steel, Swatch, Titan, Guess Watches, Nike.
+According to this community-based online forum the top competitors of Citizen (as accordingly ranked from first to last) are G-Shock, Timex, Fossil Garmin, TW Steel, Swatch, Titan, Guess Watches, Nike and others.

 In addition, being originally a Japanese brand, it is also oftentimes compared with another Japanese brand, Seiko.
-If you’re going to ask which of these Japanese brands is better, read this post to know the answer:
+If you’re going to ask which of these Japanese brands is better, read this post for more detailed analysis:

-What ruins the great reputation of this watch brand is its Service Department.
+Apart from quality watches, what many say ruins the great reputation of this watch brand is its Customer Service Department.

 Even in various forums and reviews among customers, watch enthusiasts and collectors, there is no dispute about the quality of watches being produced by Citizen.
 They are said to be not just good but “great” and “awesome” even.